 An RMD is not an eligible rollover distribution.
-If you elect periodic payments expected to last for a period of 10 years or more, Federal income tax will be withheld as if the distribution was a payment of wages to you and you were married claiming three withholding allowances.
-If you request a lump sum payment or partial distributions from your account expected to last for a period that is less than 10 years, then voluntary 10% Federal income tax withholding will apply to the RMD portion of your distribution.
+Federal income tax will be withheld as if the distribution was a payment of wages to you and you were married claiming three withholding allowances unless you make a different withholding election.